As COVID-19 spreads, Coast Village Road businesses brace for brutal stretch - KEYT | KCOY

 Hardey says the bakery's business is down 90 percent as fewer people go out into public, but that they are staying open to help the community.

-“We also think we need to keep our door open to let people know it’s gonna be okay, we’re gonna get through this,” Hardey said.
+“We also think we need to keep our door open to let people know it’s going to be OK, we’re going to get through this,” Hardey said.
 “Life will go on.”

 Precautions are being taken, however.
 Tables were taken out and food is only being served in "To-Go" packaging.
 The bakery will only serve food via take-out, curbside pick-up and delivery, starting Wednesday.